Averroes (Ibn Rushd)

 Legacy

 Averroes died in 1198, but his ideas lived on.
-His books were translated into many languages and studied in schools for hundreds of years.
-He helped connect ideas from ancient times to the modern world.
+His books were translated into different languages and studied by thinkers for hundreds of years.
+Today, he is remembered as a bridge between different cultures and a wise teacher who showed that asking questions is a great way to learn.

 🎉 Fun Facts